isabella232/media-analytics.en-1/help/media-reports/media-reports-enable.md

 >[!TIP]
 >
->To take advantage of new capabilities, existing Video Analytics customers should re-enable video tracking for their RSIDs.
+>To take advantage of new capabilities, existing Media Analytics customers should re-enable video tracking for their RSIDs.

 1. In [Reports & Analytics](https://my.omniture.com/login/), click  **[!UICONTROL Admin]** > **[!UICONTROL Report Suites]** .